Black Sunday (1960)

 Audio German, Italian and English mono.
 The Italian and English tracks are strong, although German is slightly tinnier.

-The English track is missing one scene (see cut? below) which plays in Italian only.
+The English track is missing one scene (see cut? below) which plays in Italian only - the English track is the original Rome recording and not the later, rescored AIP version.

 The German track is missing several scenes which play in English or Italian.